chejunkie/temp-folder/README.md

 }
 ```

-This behavior can be overriden by using the overload to explicitly define the root and name.
-If any input is invalid, the class automatically reverts to the default value for the field.
+If you choose, you can explicitaly define the root and temporary folder name in the constructor overload.